atomicdata-dev/atomic-server/lib/README.md

 }
 ```

-## Features
+## Optional features

 Some features of this library are optional, to minimize bundle size and compile times.

 **db**

-The db features adds persistence, which means that you can store stuff on a HDD / SSD.
+The db features adds persistence, which means that you can store stuff on an HDD / SSD.
 It uses [Sled], a performant, embedded key-value store.

 **rdf**

-If you need RDF serialization options, use this feature.
+If you need RDF serialization options (Turtle / N-Triples), use this feature.